nagyen/GreatBank/README.md

     - $ dotnet restore && cd ./web && dotnet run

 ## Steps to run applications using docker (Requires docker installed on computer)
-* Console App: Run any of the following commands from project root
+* Console App: Run the following commands from project root
     - $ docker run --rm -it nyendluri/greatbank-console:latest
-* Web App: Run any of the following commands from project root
+* Web App: Run the following commands from project root
     - $ docker run --rm -p 5000:5000 nyendluri/greatbank-web:latest

-    (if port 5000 is not available please map to any other available port)
+Note: If port 5000 is not available please map to any other available port